ccoopq/ccoopq.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year Ph.D. student at the School of Engineering, Rensselaer Polytechnic Institute.
+I am a second-year Ph.D. student at the School of Engineering, Rensselaer Polytechnic Institute.
 I received my M.Sc. in Robotics from the National University of Singapore in 2024, and my B.Eng. in Electronic Engineering from Sun Yat-sen University in 2023.

 My research interests include Computer Vision, 3D Scene Generation, Robotic Perception, SLAM, and Autonomous Driving.